qw3r3wq/phoronix-ansible/README.md

 # phoronix-ansible
-First try toautomate phoronix test suite, setup and one test.
+First try to automate phoronix test suite, setup and one test.